 Overall, I had a great weekend at the Fairmont Chateau Whistler, kicking off what I’m sure will be a chaotic parade of more engagements, bachelorettes and weddings to come.
 The Fairmont provided a swishy, luxurious place to hide from the woes of #BCStorm, and saved our rainy weekend with their stellar service and comfortable atmosphere.
 A huge thanks to the Fairmont team for making the weekend so special!

 The Fairmont Chateau Whistler can be found at 4599 Chateau Boulevard, Whistler BC, Canada.
-For more info, visit their website at http://www.fairmont.com/whistler or click here to check rates and availability.
+For more info, visit their website at https://www.fairmont.com/whistler.